dreger/thelivingwell.co/_posts/live/2017-02-15-finding-santosha.md

 An easy way to practice gratitude, is to write it down.
 I keep a notebook with a list of things I am thankful for.
 Every day (with a mug of coffee in hand) I make time to write down a few things.
 From eyes to see, to warm fuzzy sock; when we pause long enough to look around, gratitude can be found in simple things.

 **Goodness**
-Once we are present and full of gratitude, it becomes easy to live a life of goodness.
+<br>Once we are present and full of gratitude, it becomes easy to live a life of goodness.
 What I mean by this is, being good to ourselves and to others.
 If we are thankful for ourselves and others, our natural inclination will be to act out of goodness.

 Being good to ourselves starts with checking our inner dialogue: Do we speak kindly to ourselves, or heap on shame and criticism?
 I am quick to criticize myself, and it leaves me with a spirit that is quick to look critically at others.
 When I practice speaking truth and love over myself, I find it overflowing into how I think and speak about those around me.
 Speaking more kindly to ourselves, and others, is a great way to bring goodness into the world.